California Contractors License Requirements: Application & Exam Prep

 Where Can I Find A Local or Online Contractors Exam Prep School?

-Many new contractors will find that after their application has posted, they will begin receiving solicitations by mail for various services they may need including license bonding, contractors exam preparation schools and study materials.
+Many new contractors will find that after their application has been posted, they will begin receiving solicitations by mail for various services they may need.
+These include California contractor licensing schools, study materials, and license bonding.
 Also, many resources can be found online.
 Another great resource is the Contractors State License Board, which also may be able to provide helpful materials including practice exams.

 Contractors State License Schools

 6222 Sepulveda Blvd

 Contractors Intelligence Schools

 Hours: Mon-Fri 8:30AM-6:00PM

 Licensure applicants must take and pass two examinations: Law and Business and Trade.
 Trade examinations are not required for the C-61 Limited Specialty classification, however.

 To take a California contractors’ exam, you must be at least 18 years old and have the experience and skills necessary to manage the daily activities of a construction business, including field supervision.
 Or, you must be represented by someone else with the necessary experience and skills, who serves as your qualifying individual.

 You must also have four years of experience in the class you are applying for to qualify for the examination.
 Experience claims must be verified by a qualified person, such as an employer or supervisor.
 Experience must be at a journey level or as a foreman, supervising employee, contractor, or owner-builder.